How To Start a Water Refilling Station Business in the Philippines: An Ultimate Guide

 If you’re short on cash, you can avail of equipment from companies that offer their products in monthly installments.
 Since it’s not a franchise deal, you can buy the equipment from them and put up your water refilling station bearing a business name of your choice.

-Ensure that after-sales support like warranty, technical assistance, and maintenance is available.
+Ensure that after-sales support like warranty, technical assistance, and maintenance are available.

 After doing your due diligence and signing a contract with the supplier you’re most confident with, it’s time to build the water refilling station.
 Here are the basic steps you need to follow: